Looking for the best landmarks in South America? Worry not.

 By: Nicole of Go Far Grow Close

-The birthplace of Charles Darwin’s theory of evolution, the Galapagos Islands are some of the most famous places in South America.
+The birthplace of Charles Darwin’s theory of evolution, the Galapagos Islands are some of the most unique places in South America.
 They are located in the Pacific Ocean, approximately 1000 km from the Ecuadorian coast.
 There are 127 islands – 19 are large and only four are inhabited.

 They are found within one of the richest marine ecosystems in the world that has led to the development of unusual plant and animal life.
 In 1959, the Galapagos Islands were declared a national park and in 1998, the Galapagos Marine Reserve was created, making it one of the largest marine reserves in the world.